danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-alerts.md

 ## The basics

-To present alerts in a `SwiftUI` app, you would normally use an `alert` modifier that takes an `isPresented` binding and an alert-producing `content` function:
+To present alerts in a `SwiftUI` app, you normally use an `alert` modifier that takes an `isPresented` binding and an alert-producing `content` function:

 ```swift
 struct MyView: View {